bewest/node-multienv/replit.md

 **Consul Update Evolution:** In Gen 1-3a, `master.js` manually updated Consul based on internal process state.
 Starting in Gen 3b, the deployment-operator watches pods and updates Consul automatically.

+**Technical Implementation (redirector-server):**
+The redirector-server looks up the desired tenant SRV record in Consul.
+This pairing is used to resolve all Nightscout traffic across all tenants and works in mixed deployment environments.
+It uses a header to communicate the endpoint to nginx for an efficient proxy that keeps the load on horizontally scalable worker nodes instead of the control plane.
+While the workload is DNS-heavy, Consul, DNS caching in Kubernetes, and colocating some containers to share unix sockets reduces throughput to negligible amounts.
+Consul registers health checks which cause Consul itself to perform DNS lookups to execute the DNS check, and the health check itself will also issue a DNS request during validation.
+Metacontroller also produces a greater volume of API traffic than a simple single-resource watch and API pairing.

 ### The Critical Insight: Why Gen 3b → Gen 4

 When the **second watch** (pod watch) was added to the ConfigMap watch in Gen 3b, it became clear that managing resources would need to handle an **arbitrarily large number of resources** per tenant - not just a single Deployment, but 11-12 resources: